The refined analytic torsion and a well-posed boundary condition for the odd signature operator: The refined analytic torsion as an element of a determinant line

 \section{The refined analytic torsion as an element of a determinant line}

-In this section we are going to define the refined analytic torsion under the boundary condition ${\mathcal P}_{-, {\mathcal L}_{0}}$ without assuming the Assumption I or II in Subsection 4.1.
+In this section we are going to define the refined analytic torsion without assuming the Assumption $\I$ and $\II$ in Subsection 4.1.
 For this purpose we begin with the cochain complex (4.2).
+We can define the refined analytic torsion for the complex (4.3) in the same way.